 Reducing Valuation Disputes

 For high-value or unusual properties, consider obtaining multiple valuations and keep detailed records of how the value was determined.
-If HMRC challenges the valuation, be prepared to negotiate and provide supporting evidence.
+If HMRC challenges the valuation, be prepared to negotiate and provide supporting evidence, such as comparable sales or a formal surveyor’s report.
+Open communication with beneficiaries about how the value was reached can also help prevent misunderstandings.

 Feel less anxious and more confident: